andywer/laravel-js-localization/README.md

 Variables in messages are supported.
 For instance: `"This is my test string for :name."`.

-Pluralization is also supported, but does not care about the local.
+Pluralization is also supported, but does not care about the locale.
 It only uses the English pluralization rule (`"singular text|plural text"`).
 More complex pluralization quantifiers are not yet supported.

 Service providers